espressif/pytest-embedded/docs/key_concepts.md

 ### Enable multi DUTs by specifying `--count`

-In this way, all the fixtures would be a tuple with instances.
-Each configuration will use `|` as a separator for each instance.
+After you enabled the multi-dut mode, all the fixtures would be a tuple with instances.
+Each instance inside the tuple would be independent.
+For parametrization, each configuration will use `|` as a separator for each instance.

 !!! example